 The Oneida Community

 The founder and leader of the communal Oneida Community, John Humphreys Noyes, was born in Brattleboro, Vermont, in 1811.
 Noyes joined the Andover Theological Seminary in November 1831.
-Transferring to Yale Theological College at New Haven, Connecticut, he became involved with the nascent abolitionist movement.
+Transferring to Yale Theological College in New Haven, Connecticut, he became involved with the nascent abolitionist movement.

 The skills of the artisan members were channeled into broom manufacturing, shoe manufacturing, flour processing, lumber milling, and trap manufacturing.
 The Perfectionists in Oneida held communal property, meals, and arrangements for the rearing and education of children.
-They built the Oneida Community Mansion House, a rambling U-shaped, brick, Victorian building that began housing the community in the early 1850s.
+They built the Oneida Community Mansion House, a rambling U-shaped, brick Victorian building that began housing the community in the early 1850s.
 The Oneida Community Mansion House is now listed as a National Historic Landmark.
 In 1874 there were 270 members of the Oneida Community.
 Misunderstanding of the community, allied with traditional points of view, inspired an 1879 meeting of ministers in Syracuse, New York, to condemn the settlement.
-Eventual unrest hit Noyes’ followers, and Noyes fled to Canada on June 29 1879.
+Eventual unrest hit Noyes’ followers, and Noyes fled to Canada on June 29, 1879.
 “Complex marriage” ended two days later.
 The experiment in their communal utopia ended in January 1881 when the Oneida community was reconstituted as a joint-stock corporation.

 The Demise of the 19th-Century Utopian Colonies

 While the 20th century witnessed further experiments in communal living, the great wave which founded the 19th-century religious and secular utopian communities had begun to subside.
-Some of the 19th-century groups were established and depended on the strength of their leaders, those which survived into the 20th century had to alter their way of life significantly, as traditional rural life evolved due to the industrial, economic, and scientific progress in the larger society.
+Some of the 19th-century groups were established and depended on the strength of their leaders; those who survived into the 20th century had to alter their way of life significantly as traditional rural life evolved due to the industrial, economic, and scientific progress in the larger society.
 General causes relating to the demise of these utopian colonies have to be explained individually, as each utopian community faced different circumstances.
-Overall, the conflict that many of these agrarian or small craft communities faced in an increasingly industrialized world may have contributed to their demise, as did external hostility manifested in the larger, surrounding society, often seen in inflammatory newspaper articles attacking the utopian experiments.
+Overall, the conflict that many of these agricultural or small craft communities faced in an increasingly industrialized world may have contributed to their demise, as did external hostility manifested in the larger, surrounding society, often seen in inflammatory newspaper articles attacking the utopian experiments.